 While running your spa or massage practice is not a nine-to-five proposition, you need to learn how to put on the brakes.
 Serious burnout can lead to detachment and depression so that you are no longer motivated to pursue your goals or make your business changes necessary to move it ahead.
 Maybe you need to expand your business by adding new services, which may involve continuing education.
 You may need to invest more in marketing or build up your social media following.
 It may be time to redecorate.
 If you are feeling burned out, you have little or no energy to put things in motion.

 Sometimes a vacation is all you need to recharge your batteries.
 Just make sure you shut off your mobile devices and put work way in the back of your mind.
 But a vacation may only be a short-term fix if you don’t change the behavior or habits that are causing your burnout in the first place.
 When the warning signs start to emerge, it’s time to take charge of your life and work.
 Here are some things to do to prevent burnout or reverse it, if it’s starting:

 our plate probably is overflowing with things you need to handle at your spa or massage practice.
 Figure out what’s urgent and what isn’t.
-Make a list that that identifies priorities versus things that can wait until you have some extra time or better yet that you can delegate to someone else.
+Make a list that identifies priorities versus things that can wait until you have some extra time or, better yet, that you can delegate to someone else.